Home Care Specialty Training For Nurse Aides FAQ

 8. How can an employer verify my listing on the registry?

-9. Do I have to be listed on the North Carolina Nurse Aide I Registry before I can be listed on the North Carolina Home Care Aide Specialty Training Registry?
+9. Do I have to be listed on the North Carolina Nurse Aide I Registry before I can be listed on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry?

 10. How long will my name remain on the registry?